datagero/adapters-efficiency-lane/README.md

 ### Code and Processing
 - **CS 7643 Efficiency Lane (`./cs_7643_efficiencylane/`)**:
   - **demo/**: Showcases the project capabilities through various demonstrations.
+    - Refer to [Link to CS 7643 EfficiencyLane Demo](cs_7643_efficiencylane/demo/README.md) for more detailed instructions on how to train our models and adapters.
-  - **utils/**: Contains utilities for data handling and other support functions.
+  - **utils/**: Contains utilities for mlops to handle our [Optuna](https://github.com/optuna/optuna) trials, data handling and other support functions.
   - **data_loaders/**: Responsible for loading and preprocessing data.
-  - **training_configs/**: Holds configuration files for training setups.
+  - **training_configs/**: Holds [Hydra](https://github.com/facebookresearch/hydra) configuration files for training setups.
+  - **visualizations**: Custom utility functions made on-the-go for project demands for our analytics layer on model outputs (both for transformers library's mlflow logs, and optuna studies).
+This is used to produce analysis and plots for our final report.

 ### Inputs
 - **Data (`./data/`)**: